broadinstitute/adapt-web/README.md

 ## Run server

-If you would like to run the server publically, use `start.sh`.
+If you would like to run the server publically (such that other computers on your network can access the site), use `start.sh`.
 If you're running it locally, you'll need to open two terminals to run the Django and Vue servers simultaneously.

 To run the Django server, run:
 ```